Why Is My Aquarium Filter So Loud? Easy Fixes

 Trapped air inside an aquarium filter causing gurgling and rattling sounds

-The impeller is a small spinning component inside the filter that moves water through the system.
+The impeller is the small spinning part inside the filter that moves water through the system.
+Over time, debris, sand, plant matter, or algae can collect around it and cause a buzzing, grinding, or rattling sound.

 Real-Life Example